-5. Budget documents and data should be open, transparent and accessible.
+4. Budget documents and data should be open, transparent and accessible.

-- Clear budget reports should be available to inform all stages of policy formulation, consideration and debate, as well as implementation and review.
+- Clear, factual budget reports should be available to inform the key stages of policy formulation, consideration and debate, as well as implementation and review.
 The annual budget document itself, which shows the allocations for each public service area and revenue policy measures under each tax heading, is of central importance.
-Budgetary information should also be presented in comparable format in advance of the final budget providing enough time for effective discussion and debate on policy choices (e.g. a draft budget or a pre-budget report), during the implementation phase (e.g. a mid-year budget report) and after the end of the budget year (an end-year report) to promote effective decision making, accountability and oversight. - All budget reports should be published fully, immediately and routinely, and in a way that is accessible to citizens.
-In the modern context, "accessibility" requires that budget documents be available on-line, and that all budget data be presented in open data formats which can be readily downloaded, analysed, used and re-presented by citizens, civil society organisations and other stakeholders. - The budgeting process brings together all financial inflows and outflows of government; the use of open, standardised data sets should therefore allow for the budgeting process to facilitate and support other important government objectives such as open government, integrity and programme evaluation.
+Budgetary information should also be presented in comparable format before the final budget is adopted, providing enough time for effective discussion and debate on policy choices (e.g. a draft budget or a pre-budget report), during the implementation phase (e.g. a mid-year budget report) and after the end of the budget year (an end-year report) to promote effective decision making, accountability and oversight. - All budget reports should be published fully, promptly and routinely, and in a way that is accessible to citizens.
+In the modern context, "accessibility" requires that budget documents be available on-line, and that all budget data be presented in open data formats which can be readily downloaded, analysed, used and re-presented by citizens, civil society organisations and other stakeholders. - "Accessibility" also requires that detailed budget information can be understood by citizens.
+All such information should be presented in a clear manner, and the impact of budget measures whether to do with tax or expenditure should be explained.
+A "citizen's budget" or budget summary, in a standard and user-friendly format, is one way of achieving this. - The budget reports bring together all financial inflows and outflows of government; as far as possible, budget data should be designed and used to facilitate and support other important government objectives such as open government, integrity, programme evaluation and policy coordination across levels of government.

-6. The budget process should be inclusive, participative and realistic.
+5. Debate on budgetary choices should be inclusive, participative and realistic.

-- As well as having access to budget documents and data, parliament and citizens should be able to understand and influence the discussion about budgetary policy options, according to their democratic mandate, competencies and perspectives. - Detailed and technical information should be presented in a simple manner, and the impact of budget measures - whether to do with tax or expenditure - should be clearly explained.
-A "citizen's budget" or budget summary, in a standard and user-friendly format, is one way of achieving this. - The national parliament has a fundamental role in authorising budget decisions and in holding governments to account.
-The parliament and its committees should have the opportunity to engage with the budget process at all stages of the budget cycle.
-The clear setting-out of medium-term budgetary envelopes (see point 4 above) should help the parliament to participate in the annual process of budget formulation ex ante as well as ex post. - Since governments have finite resources at their disposal, budgeting is concerned with identifying priorities, assessing value for money and making decisions.
-Parliaments, citizens and civil society organisations can contribute usefully to the budget process when they become engaged in the debate about difficult trade-offs, opportunity costs and value for money.
-Governments should facilitate this useful engagement by making clear the relative costs and benefits of the wide range of public expenditure programmes and tax expenditures.
+- As well as having access to budget documents and data, parliament and citizens should be able to engage with and influence the discussion about budgetary policy options, according to their democratic mandate, competencies and perspectives. - The national parliament has a fundamental role in authorising budget decisions and in holding governments to account.
+The parliament and its committees should have the opportunity to engage with the budget process at all key stages of the budget cycle.
+The clear setting-out of medium-term budgetary envelopes (see point 2 above) should help the parliament to contribute to the processes of budget priority-setting ex ante as well as ex post. - Since governments have finite resources at their disposal, budgeting is concerned with identifying priorities, assessing value for money and making decisions.
+Parliaments, citizens and civil society organisations can contribute usefully to the budget process when they become engaged in a realistic debate about difficult trade-offs, opportunity costs and value for money.
+Governments should facilitate this useful engagement by making clear the relative costs and benefits of the wide range of public expenditure programmes and tax expenditures, and by ensuring that all major revenue and expenditure decisions are handled within the context of the budget process.

-7. Budgets should present a true, full and fair picture of the public finances.
+6. Budgets should present a comprehensive, accurate and reliable account of the public finances.